palmerc/VES-Kiwi-NDK/README.md

 You can import the `Kiwi-build/` existing project into Eclipse and it should even be importable into Android studio and gradle.
 I won't get this into gradle until Android Studio can support debugging the NDK though.
 Within Eclipse `ndk-build` will NOT automatically be called unless you have installed the Android Native Development Tools plugin and configured it.

+It should be pointed out that this will limit your testing to on-the-device (ARM) because VTK has been cross-compiled to an ARM binary.
+This should be too big of a deal since that isn't exactly unusual for Android development, but it could be overcome by generating a series of different binaries for the different targets.
+Feel free to help about in this regard

 ### Eclipse Requirements

     * Android Native Development Tools plugin